11.1: Teamwork

 11.1.3.3: Toxic Leadership

-We’ve focused for the most part on effective leadership, but what happens if you find yourself working under a horrible boss?
+We’ve focused, for the most part, on effective leadership, but what happens if you find yourself working under a horrible boss?
 It happens.
 Plenty of people assume positions of authority who are effective in some areas of management (e.g., they are shrewd businesspeople and good with money) but aren’t so good with people, or vice versa.
-There are even managers who are bad at everything and it’s only a matter of time before they are fired or ruin the operation with incompetence, or they may continue to be propped up by cronyism, nepotism, or some other kind of corruption.
+There are even managers who are bad at everything, and it’s only a matter of time before they are fired or ruin the operation with incompetence, or they may continue to be propped up by cronyism, nepotism, or some other kind of corruption.
 Some bosses are even offensive to the point of committing harassment along a spectrum of misbehaviour ranging from inappropriate jokes or rude remarks to outright predatory sexual harassment or assault and violence.
 Whatever the case, nothing good comes of toxic leadership.
-Employees just aren’t productive when fearing abuse from their managers or worrying about the their leadership running the operation into the ground.
+Employees just aren’t productive when fearing abuse from their managers or worrying about their leadership running the operation into the ground.

 If the mismanagement is severe—especially if it is physically or emotionally abusive—the best way of dealing with the situation is to leave it.
 A boss who makes you feel unsafe may suffer from a personality disorder that makes them dangerous, and there’s no fixing that.
-If you’re in immediate danger, of course you must leave immediately.
+If you’re in immediate danger, of course, you must leave immediately.
 From there, figure out your options.
 For starters, familiarize yourself with the Occupational Health and Safety Act (OHSA, 1990) via a guide such as Workplace Violence and Harassment: Understanding the Law (Ontario Ministry of Labour, 2016).
 Know that all workplaces are required to have procedures in place for reporting incidents perpetrated by a manager or supervisor to a neutral authority without compromising your employment (OHSA, 1990, sec.
 32.0.6.
 [2] [b]).
 You could also make a Human Rights Code (1990) complaint (called an application) to the Human Rights Tribunal of Ontario following advice from the Human Rights Legal Support Centre.

 If you’re not in immediate danger but the situation is too toxic to continue, you must leave as soon as possible.
 A major red flag is if most of your co-workers agree that your boss is terrible.
 If leaving is easier said than done because you live paycheque to paycheque and can’t afford to be out of work even for a short while, a well-devised exit strategy is in order.
-Building a lifeboat in the form of lining up your next stable employment is the best you can do, though it may take time and you may have to do it without a reference from your current employer.
+Building a lifeboat in the form of lining up your next stable employment is the best you can do, though it may take time, and you may have to do it without a reference from your current employer.

 If the toxicity is relatively minor, perhaps the result of some nasty things said here and bad moves there, using internal procedures required of employers by law to address managerial misconduct is the most ethical course of action.
 It is ultimately the employer’s responsibility to ensure a non-toxic work environment, and if that means disciplinary action going up the chain of command, then it’s worth it to have people doing their best work without hating the people they’re working for.
 Any OHSA-compliant workplace will have such reporting procedures in place, including provisions to prevent employment-compromising retaliation.
-With pressure from above and below in the workplace hierarchy, some offending managers may improve their behaviour knowing their job depends on it.
+With pressure from above and below in the workplace hierarchy, some offending managers may improve their behaviour, knowing their job depends on it.

 Of course, you must also be good about picking your battles if your leadership isn’t perfect but not horrible either.
 Managers are under plenty of pressure—especially middle managers who feel it from above and below—and can easily make mistakes such as being gruff when a softer approach would be more appropriate.
 If you have the type of boss who only talks to you about the one thing you did wrong in a day while saying nothing about the hundred things you did right, this may be a sign of someone who lacks good people skills.
 It may also be that they’re extremely busy and have time only for quality assurance rather than boosting morale.
 If your manager isn’t a complete monster, exercising some understanding about the reasons why will make your life and work more tolerable.